samchillcott/TDD_REST/README.md

 - GET - fetch a (single) resource.
 - PUT - update a resource (replace the entire resource with given data).
 - PATCH - update a resource (only the specified fields).
-- DELETE - Delete a resource.
+- DELETE - delete a resource.

 ## What I Learned